-In our gender diversity practice, we are aware how cultural stereotypes influence our views and behavior.
+In our gender diversity practice, we are aware of how cultural stereotypes influence our views and behavior.
 Ever wonder why we remain so conflicted about women achieving parity in the executive suite?
 Take a close look at Barbie and think about how warped her physical dimensions are.
 She is so thin that she’d be classified as anorexic.
 In fact, her dimensions literally would cripple her.

 Barbie’s Warped Body Dimensions